-University of Maryland Medical Center Midtown Campus treats a wide range of chronic kidney disorders.
-Our team works closely with primary care physicians to ensure patients receive quality and coordinated medical care.
+The University of Maryland Medical Center Midtown Campus treats a wide range of chronic kidney disorders.
+Our team of kidney specialists work closely with primary care physicians to ensure patients receive quality and coordinated medical care.
 Staff members with expertise in social work, nutritional support and rehabilitation services are also available.

 Symptoms of kidney disease include fatigue, trouble concentrating, and loss of appetite, and often may not present until the advanced stages of the disease.
 Most people aren't diagnosed until they have begun to lose kidney function.